JCoreMS/AVDAlerts/README.md

 | AVD-VM-FSLogix Profile-FailedReAttach                             | 2                     | Log Analytics  |  5 min        |   1  |

 **NOTES:**
-:one: Alert based on Runbook for AVD Host Pool information
+:one: Alert based on associated Logic App and Runbook
 :two: See the following for custom condition.
 Note that both Standard and Premium values are incorporated into the alert rule. ['How to create an alert if a file share is throttled'](https://docs.microsoft.com/en-us/azure/storage/files/storage-troubleshooting-files-performance#how-to-create-an-alert-if-a-file-share-is-throttled)

 [**Log Analytics Query Reference**](AlertQueryReference.md)